n00ki/modern_rails_starter/README.md

-# Reactive Rails Starter :rocket:
+# Modern Rails Starter :rocket:

-***Reactive Rails Starter*** is an opinionated, fully configured template for developing reactive web applications using Rails 6.
+***Modern Rails Starter*** is an opinionated, fully configured template for developing modern web applications using Rails 6.
 Pre-Configured with Hotwire (Turbo & StimulusJS), TailwindCSS, ViewComponent, Devise, Pundit, Sidekiq, Pagy and many other great tools, you can use this template to kickstart your own reactive web applications.

 This template is based almost exclusively on the amazing contributions of [Andy Leverenz](https://github.com/justalever) & [Chris Oliver](https://twitter.com/excid3/).
 Please consider supporting their work.